Daivya-Shah/UCLA-Hackathon-Winner/README.md

 # Trustworthy AI Lab X GES UCLA Hackathon
 https://dorahacks.io/hackathon/trustworthy-ai-gesucla/detail

-# Enhancing CTR Predictions through a Data Clean Room
+# Project - Enhancing CTR Predictions through a Data Clean Room

 ## Project Overview
 This project was developed as part of the Trustworthy AI Lab x GES UCLA Hackathon.
 The primary goal was to enhance Click-Through Rate (CTR) predictions by securely combining and analyzing data from publishers and advertisers.
 By utilizing a confidential computing environment and generating synthetic data, we aimed to improve the accuracy and efficiency of ad targeting while ensuring data privacy and compliance with regulations.